 - If the merchant staff learns of non-compliance first, it must discontinue credit card processing and notify the KU Information Technology Security Office (ITSO) and E-commerce Committee.
 If ITSO or Financial Services learns of non-compliance first, they will contact the merchant to discontinue credit card processing.

 - Immediate notification must be made to the KU Information Technology Security Office and the E-commerce Committee.
 Phone: KU Information Technology Security Office (ITSO) – 785-864-9003.
 Email: email@example.com and firstname.lastname@example.org.

 - The E-commerce Committee will coordinate further communication with the processor, hardware and/or software supplier, and any other identifiable entity to secure information and escalate the issue according to the procedures outlined in the IT Security Incident Response Policy: http://policy.ku.edu/IT/security-incident-response

-- To contain the exposure of a security incident, the E-commerce Committee will escalate the situation to disable operations through merchant services and hardware and/or software supplier for the merchant depending on the nature of the breach, if network exposure may be at risk or if there exists potential for additional cardholder data exposure.
+- To contain the exposure of a security incident, the E-commerce Committee will escalate the situation to disable operations through merchant services hardware, and/or software supplier depending on the nature of the breach, if network exposure may be at risk, or if a potential exists for additional cardholder data exposure.

 - E-commerce Committee and ITSO will work to coordinate and develop a plan to attain remediation.
 The remediation plan will be presented to ITSO leadership and Financial Services leadership for initial vetting and to Administration for approval.